MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/end-life-cycle-groups-teams-sites-yammer.md

 When deleting a group or team, most of the associated resources are also deleted.
 Some of the exceptions to this include:

-- Videos in Stream – these remain and are still owned by the person who uploaded/recorded them
+- Videos in Stream remain and are owned by the person who uploaded/recorded them
-- Flows in Power Automate - these remain and are owned by the person who created them
+- Flows in Power Automate remain and are owned by the person who created them.
 - Project and roadmap data in Project on the web remains in the CDS and can be restored separately.

 Groups and teams remain in a soft-delete state for 30 days and can be restored at any time.
 However, after the 30 days they, and any associated resources such as services and content, are completely purged from the Microsoft 365 environment.
 Any content protected by a retention policy remains available through eDiscovery searches.